 The firms who participate in these special placements do so at the request of their employee and in most cases are not willing to accept other students for internships.
 There is a great value to doing an in-house internship which often results in a promotion for the student.
 In some cases, students have been promoted to case clerk positions at the end of an internship even if they have not yet graduated!
 It is definitely a win-win situation for both student and employer.

-Please submit this application form before your initial meeting.
+Please submit the student internship application form before your initial meeting.